-As of June 30, 2019, there have been no material changes to our contractual obligations outside the ordinary course of business from those listed in the "Certain Contractual Obligations" table and related notes to the table in our Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 20, 2019, except for the changes in the TRA liability during the year.
+As of September 30, 2019, there have been no material changes to our contractual obligations outside the ordinary course of business from those listed in the "Certain Contractual Obligations" table and related notes to the table in our Annual Report on Form 10-K for the year ended December 31, 2018, filed with the SEC on February 20, 2019, except for the changes in the TRA liability during the year.

-As described above, Holdings entered into an agreement to issue \$50 million of Series E senior notes in a private placement transaction on August 16, 2019, subject to the satisfaction of certain customary closing conditions.
-The Company will use the proceeds from the Series E senior notes to repay the \$50 million of Series B senior notes that mature on August 16, 2019.
-The Series E senior notes will bear interest at a rate of 4.53% and will mature on August 16, 2027.
+As described above, Holdings issued \$50 million of 4.53% Series E senior notes on August 16, 2019, and used the proceeds to repay the \$50 million of 5.32% Series B senior notes that matured on August 16, 2019.

-As previously discussed in this report, the TRA liability decreased from \$369.4 million at December 31, 2018 to \$359.2 million at June 30, 2019.
+As previously discussed in this report, the TRA liability increased from \$369.4 million at December 31, 2018 to \$373.7 million at September 30, 2019.
 Amounts payable under the TRAs will increase upon exchanges of Holdings units for our Class A common stock or sales of Holdings units to us, with the increase representing 85% of the estimated future tax benefits, if any, resulting from such exchanges or sales and decrease when payments are made.
 The actual amount and timing of payments associated with our existing payable under the TRAs or future exchanges or sales, and associated tax benefits, will vary depending upon a number of factors as described under "Liquidity and Capital Resources."
 As a result, the timing of payments by period is currently unknown.
-We expect to make payments of approximately \$25 million in 2019 related to the TRAs, \$19.0 million of which we paid on April 15, 2019.
+During the nine months ended September 30, 2019, we made payments of \$25.0 million related to the TRAs.
+We do not intend to make any additional TRA payments in 2019.
+In 2020, we expect to make payments of approximately \$27 million related to the TRAs.